boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 ***Gradient***

-You can select based on which field the gradient color will be applied by `Based On` drop down.
-You can change summary type.
-You can edit `Low` and `High` value and their color.
-By default, Low value takes minimum value of chart and High value takes maximum value of chart. `Mid` and its value and color can be enabled.
-By default, mid color disabled.
+You can select the field on which the gradient color will be applied by selecting from the `Based On` drop-down menu.
+You can change the summary type, edit the `Low` and `High` values and their colors.
+By default, the Low value takes the minimum value of the chart, and the High value takes the maximum value of the chart.
+The `Mid` value and its color can be enabled.
+By default, the mid color is disabled.

-You can edit your gradient legend title by `Legend Title` text box.
+You can edit the title of your gradient legend in the `Legend Title` text box.

-If you click save button, chart will render as follows
+Clicking the save button will render the chart as follows.

 ![Gradient](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/gradient.png)

 ***Rule***

-You can select rule settings by clicking `Rule` radio button.
-Now, color customization window renders as follows
+You can select rule settings by clicking on the `Rule` radio button.
+The color customization window will then render as follows.

 ![Rule](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/rule.png)

-You can change based on field and summary type as gradient type. `Value Type` can be change with Value or Percentage.
+You can change the field and summary type to gradient type.
+The `Value Type` can be changed to either Value or Percentage.

 You can choose a series color with `Fill` color picker using multiple condition sets such as Greater than, Less than, Equal to, Not Equal to, Between, Not between, Greater than or equal to, Less than or equal to.
 You can also customize the legend name by providing necessary values inside condition name.
 You can add multiple conditions.